lc0rp/KeepSidian/README.md

 In standard mode, the plugin offers an on-demand "Run Keep -> Obsidian" command to download the ten most recent notes on demand.
 Follow the installation instructions below to try it and share your feedback.

+The plugin adds the following frontmatter to each synced note:

+- GoogleKeepUrl
+- GoogleKeepCreatedDate
+- GoogleKeepUpdatedDate
+- KeepSidianLastSyncedDate

 ## Premium paid service (coming soon):

 **NOTE**:  [You can request Premium early access here.](https://umh39lhux3j.typeform.com/to/NKbRukRg)